killah-t-cell/Plasma.jl/README.md

 Knowledge of how plasmas move is essential to solving controlled nuclear fusion and understanding important astrophysical systems.
 To know how a plasma moves one must know the approximate position and velocity of particles at every point in time.
 This is not trivial.
 In fact, the Vlasov equations non-linearity and high dimensionality makes it infesible to solve such equations with standard algorithms.

-Plasma.jl handles this by instead using a [Physics-informed Neural Network (PINN)](https://arxiv.org/abs/2107.09443) architecture to approximate the plasma evolution.
+Plasma.jl handles this by instead using a [Physics-informed Neural Network (PINN)](https://arxiv.org/abs/2107.09443) architecture to approximate plasma evolution.
 Thereby greatly reducing the cost of computing high-dimensional plasmas.

 ## Installation